-This manual does not replace the requirements in the Special Conditions attached to your subgrant agreement, which govern the use of Victims of Crime Act (VOCA) funds.
+This manual does not replace the requirements in the Special Conditions attached to your subgrant agreement, which govern the use of Victims of Crime Act (VOCA) and Family Violence Prevention and Services Act (FVPSA) funds.
 However, this manual should help you implement and abide by those special conditions more effectively.

-This manual is one of many tools to guide the administration of your FY2024 subgrants.
+This manual is one of many tools to guide the administration of your FY2025 subgrants.
 What follows is a detailed, though not exhaustive, description of the programmatic and financial guidelines you must follow to administer your grant funds successfully.
 The VOCA information contained in this manual is based on the Department of Justice (DOJ) Financial Guide.
 ICDVVA encourages subrecipients to download this manual and refer to it when encountering questions or concerns related to their VOCA subgrant.
+Subrecipients must also adhere to the ICDVVA Service Standards for Funded Programs and the ICDVVA Grant Administration Policies and Procedures.
+Service Standard waivers can be requested by completing and submitting a Service Standards Waiver Request form.
+Waiver requests will only be considered if there is good cause for the request, the safety of clients is assured, and an acceptable alternative is provided for the standard(s) being waived.